klebgenomics/KleborateModular/docs/source/index.rst

 Tutorial
 --------

-A step-by-step tutorial for Kleborate v2 is available at `bit.ly/kleborate-workshop <bit.ly/kleborate-workshop>`_\ , covering:
+A step-by-step tutorial for Kleborate v2 is available at `kleborate-workshop <https://docs.google.com/document/d/19iz_bLGBj2yE3xAOTp_VIlJu0jMlzlAJlPzyfLMDYGo/edit#heading=h.7e1hzu2asyop>`_, covering:

 * Kleborate's features and their scientific rationale
 * How to run Kleborate